 The best stick rod for welding stainless to mild steel is the E309L-16.
 This rod has high chromium and nickel content.
 It’s also designed to prevent hot cracking.
 An E309-16 leaves a good-looking bead with high strength, ductility, corrosion, and heat resistance.
-After that, if you have harder to weld or unknown metals, you can use the E312 welding rod.
+After that, if you have harder-to-weld or unknown metals, you can use the E312 rod.

-The E309L-16 stick rod is the most popular for the job.
+The E309L-16 rod is the most popular for the job.
 Let’s see what that name indicates: